+Our pricing, client base, support staff and management structure allows opportunity for high income commensurate with experience, production ability and/or special interests.
+As a non-corporate practice, we offer a very competitive production-based compensation package with a guaranteed base salary.
 Our compensation packages result in total net compensation (salary plus benefits) of 24-25%.
-We don’t use a tiered incentive structure for production, but rather start paying out an incentivized bonus as soon as you reach your bi-weekly production goal.
-We offer a guaranteed annual base pay of $85,000 with production pay above and beyond this.
+We don’t use a tiered incentive structure for production, but rather start paying out incentivized bonus as soon as you reach your bi-weekly production goal.
+For a full-time position, we offer a guaranteed annual base pay of $110,000 with production pay above and beyond this.
 Most of our full time, experienced veterinarians earn an annual salary package of $140,000+, with a four-day work week of 40 scheduled hours.

-For this position, we are advertising a total compensation package of approximately $100,000-$120,000 per year to start:
+For this position, we are advertising a total compensation package of approximately $120,000-$150,000 per year to start:

-- Guaranteed base salary of $85,000 per year with immediate ability to earn production pay above and beyond base salary.
+- Guaranteed base salary of $110,000 per year with immediate ability to earn production pay above and beyond base salary.

-- Benefits package, which equates to over $10,000 per year:
+• Benefit package, which equates to over $10,000 per year:

-- $1,800 per year continuing education allowance
+- $2,500 per year continuing education allowance

 - 12 days FTO – 2 days intended for CE

 - 3% 401k retirement matching available after 12 months of employment

-- 50% of employee dental/medical insurance premium—group plan through Kaiser Permanente
+- 50% of employee dental/medical insurance premium – Group plan through – Kaiser Permanente

-- Dues: VIN, DEA, AVMA, PVMA, state licensure.
+- Dues: VIN, DEA, AVMA, PVMA, State licensure

-- Flexible and negotiable number of procedural days per week, depending on applicant interest and abilities (experience in surgery and dentistry is preferred).
+- Flexible and negotiable number of procedural days per week, depending on applicant interest and abilities (experience in surgery and dentistry is preferred)

 - Outpatient appointments at 2 per hour.
 One appointment slot in the morning and one slot in the afternoon are left un-booked, allowing for day-of scheduling of urgent appointments or catch-up time.

-- The day’s surgical doctor is dedicated to surgery, sees most-to-all drop-off appointments, and has no scheduled room appointments.
+- The day’s surgical doctor is dedicated to surgery, sees most to all drop-off appointments, and has no scheduled room appointments.

-- No emergency on-call.
+- No emergency on-call

-- No overnights.
+- No overnights